Never seek dietary advice in a hair loss forum

 “…Treating women complaining of hair loss in an indiscriminate manner with oral biotin supplementation is to be rejected unless biotin deficiency and its significance for the complaint of hair loss in an individual has been demonstrated. …At the same time, potential additional causes of hair loss, for example, androgenetic alopecia, other nutritional deficiencies, and endocrine disorders must systematically be addressed and treated as needed.”

 These findings have been confirmed by other studies time and time again.
-The bottom line: if your hair loss is exclusively driven by a nutrient deficiency, that nutrient deficiency has to be incredibly severe.
+The bottom line: if your hair loss is exclusively driven by a nutrient deficiency, that nutrient deficiency has to be incredibly severe (in most cases).
 In the U.S., severe deficiencies are rare.
 Therefore, hair loss driven entirely by diet is rare.

 Which brings us to our third caveat.

 Caveat #3: in the U.S., some nutrient deficiencies are linked to hair loss.
-But in most cases, these nutrient deficiencies aren’t due to poor diets; they’re due to other problems
+But in many cases, these nutrient deficiencies aren’t due to poor diets; they’re due to other problems

 It’s important to note: our diets are just one of the dozens of things that affect our nutritional status.
 In reality, our nutritional status is determined by a combination of the following